Ryan Reynolds plays classic prank on wife Blake Lively at Super Bowl

 Related: Ryan Reynolds plays classic prank on wife Blake Lively at Super Bowl

-Ryan Reynolds and Blake Lively continue to find opportunities to joke with each other, even during the Super Bowl.
+Ryan Reynolds and Blake Lively continued to find opportunities to joke with each other, even during the Super Bowl.

 On Sunday 11 February, Lively was at Allegiant Stadium in Las Vegas when Reynolds hilariously took to Instagram to ask his viewers: “Has everyone seen the #Deadpool trailer?
 Also has anyone seen my wife?”
 In the photo, the actor posed next to a still of himself in the Deadpool trailer.